Rochas 2002 EDP

 by Jacques Cavallier-Belletrud

 Rochas Absolu is an Eau de Parfum launched in 2002, created by Jacques Cavallier-Belletrud.
 Absolu opens with Mandarin and Fig Leaf, settles into a heart of Orange Blossom, Rose, Lily, and Pepper, and dries down to a base of Cedar, Labdanum, Benzoin, and Tolu Balsam.
-Rochas's Absolu carries a Favourite verdict, a amber-led wear.
+Rochas's Absolu carries a Favourite verdict, an amber-led wear.

 A divisive oriental, Absolu is either a gorgeous resinous dream that's perfect for cosy nights in, or an unbalanced mess that's too sweet, scratchy, and reminiscent of cheap men's cologne.
 There's no middle ground here, so sample first.